foxxxyproxy/comparison-table/README.md

 }
 ```

 Now I use "Artikelnummer" as an ID, but we can change it easily in one place - inside the mapItemsToObjects(items) function.
-So if our data from API is changed or we decide to use a different ID it won't be hard.<br><br>
+So if our data from API is changed or we decide to use a different ID it won't be hard.<br>
+Update: Sorry, I didn't know what is "SKU", but after googling it - yes, it would be better to use it as the product ID.
+Then even better that I can fix it very fast :)<br><br>

 There is a config.js file that contains a features array with all possible metrics: value, label, type, toCompare.
 So if we decide to add/edit/remove features or don't want to compare it anymore (or otherwise) we can do it only by editing the config.js file.<br><br>